-To get started, you’ll need to have a strong understanding of what employers are looking for in a resume.
+To get started, you’ll need to understand what employers are looking for in a resume.
 You’ll also need to be familiar with different resume formats and styles.
 It helps if you have experience in human resources (HR) or as a hiring manager who has reviewed many resumes from job seekers.

 14. Social Media Marketer

-With almost 4 billion people using social media, there’s a lot of opportunity for writers.
-Businesses need content to publish through their social profiles, and many of them need talented writers to craft content that will get results.
+With almost 4 billion people using social media, writers have a lot of opportunities.
+Businesses need content to publish through their social profiles.
+Many need talented writers to craft content that will get results.

 Social media writers create posts, tweets, and other types of content for businesses to use on their social media accounts.
+They may even create and manage Facebook ads.
 This can be a great way to get started as a writer and develop your skills.